adamsilver/fdpb/03-Book-A-Flight.md

 5. Choosing where to sit
 6. Payment

-We discussed making online payments in the previous chapter so we'll skip that part.
+The last step, *Payment*, is something we already solved in the previous chapter, *Checkout*, so we'll skip this step in this one.

 ## 1. Choose origin/desination

 The first thing users need to do is select a destination (and an origin).
-Without this information we can't offer the user any flights.
-The destination field could one of the following:
+Without this information we can't search for relevant flights.
+The destination field could be one of the following:

 - radio buttons
 - select box
 - text box

+We'll discuss each in turn.

-### Radio buttons
+### Radio Buttons

-The usability of radio buttons is good, generally speaking.
-But they fall down when there are many choices to choose from.
-We could have hundreds, if not thousands of destinations to choose from, creating a long page.
+Radio buttons are great because the choices are exposed, and they are generally well understood and accessible by default.
+However, they are less suitable when there are many choices to choose from.

+We could have hundreds, if not thousands of destinations.
+Using radio buttons will create a very long and heavy page.
+Some browsers provide a native search facility which can be activated by `CMD+F` which allows users to *jump* to the option quickly.

-The user could use the browsers search feature (`CMD+F`), but a) many users won't know about this feature and we we shouldn't rely on an inconspicuous browser feature to fix issues with our own design.
+But most users don't know about this, and we shouldn't rely on an inconspicuous browser feature to fix issues in our own design.
 We can do better.

 ### Select Box

 Designers often use `select` boxes because they save space.
 However, as Luke Wobrelski states: *Dropdowns Should be the UI of Last Resort*[^].
 Here's why:

-- some users are unable to close them
+- some users find them hard to close
-- some users try to type into it
+- some users try to type into them
 - some users confuse focused options with selected ones
 - users aren't able to pinch-zoom options on devices
 - they have limited hierarchy control